Christmas in Vancouver

 This story originally appeared on Inside Vancouver

-Metro Vancouver is studded with gratis festive illuminations, starting with downtown’s soaring St Paul’s Hospital Lights of Hope display – donations towards the work of their Foundation are greatly appreciated.
-Next, hop across to West Vancouver’s Dundarave Festival of Lights, with added free concerts on December Saturdays.
+Metro Vancouver is studded with sparkling holiday displays that won't cost you a penny.
+Start with downtown’s eye-popping St Paul’s Hospital Lights of Hope, but keep in mind that donations towards the work of their Foundation are greatly appreciated.
+Next, head across to West Vancouver’s Dundarave Festival of Lights, with added free concerts on the four Saturdays before Christmas.

-If you still have camera card space, catch sight of the CP Holiday Train trundling through the region over the festive season.
-Travelling across the country, its loco and carriages will be vividly studded with lights, while scheduled stops at Pitt Meadows, Port Moody and Port Coquitlam include free 30-minute live music performances.
+Alternatively, let the lights come to you.
+The beloved CP Holiday Train will be winding through the region again this year, arriving in B.C. on December 11.
+Travelling across the country, its loco and carriages will be accented with a multitude of twinkling lights––while scheduled stops in Pitt Meadows, Port Moody and Port Coquitlam will include free 30-minute live music performances.

-There are several more fee-free ways to channel the spirit of Christmas past in Metro Vancouver.
-And the best of the bunch is Burnaby Village Museum, complete with its old-fashioned wonderland of antique buildings brightly decorated for the festive season.
-Be sure to add $2.65 to your budget and you can also ride their magical 1920s carousel.
+There are also several fee-free ways to tap into the warming embrace of Christmas nostalgia in Metro Vancouver.
+Start with the annual Heritage Christmas at Burnaby Village Museum, where you’ll find an old-fashioned winter wonderland of antique buildings decorated for the festive season.
+Be sure to add $2.65 to your budget so you can ride their magical 1920s carousel.